joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Throw down a challenge.

 Part Four: Be a Leader: How to Change People Without Giving Offense or Arousing Resentment

-This section provides guidance on how to become a more effective leader and manager.
-The principles covered in this section include:

 * Begin with praise and honest appreciation.
 * Call attention to people's mistakes indirectly.